Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 Advantages of marketplaces:

 Take note, that the credibility of these hiring marketplaces may not entirely be a true reflection of the level of professionalism you can expect.
-Most anyone can declare themselves as a professional marketing freelancer for hire, without any scrutinized vetting to prove their statements besides customer reviews and testimonials.
+Most anyone can declare themselves as a professional marketing freelancer for hire, without any scrutinized vetting to prove their statements besides clients reviews and testimonials.

 Challenges with marketplaces: